We are here for you

 Bury College is committed to creating and maintaining a friendly, welcoming and safe working environment for all.

-For more information about Safeguarding at Bury College please email: safeguarding@burycollege.ac.uk or download our Safeguarding policy here:
+For more information about Safeguarding at Bury College please email: safeguarding@burycollege.ac.uk or download our latest Safeguarding and Prevent policy from our legal webpage: